“Inheritance”

 Gallery

-West Space is proud to present the first major solo exhibition by Phuong Ngo.
+West Space is proud to premiere the first major solo exhibition by Phuong Ngo.

 Curated by Amelia Winata.